If you enjoy what I have put together please consider donating any amount to support and help me to keep this valuable research going. Thanks!!

 Tusday, April 12, 1966: PYE Recording Studios, ATV House, Great Cumberland Place (with the studio entrance in Bryanston Street), just off Marble Arch, City of Westminster, Greater London

-The Preachers split up.
-Peter Frampton went to play with The Herd, Peter Gosling, Pete Attwood and Ken Leamon went to form a new band called Moon's Train, while Tony Chapman retired from the music business and moved to Palm Springs, Florida, where he built up a fine art shipping business until he sold it well around 2011 when he moved to Portugal where he's retiring and playing golf.
+Peter Frampton accepted an offer to join a “rival” band called the Herd, while Tony Chapman retired from the music business and moved to Palm Springs, Florida, where he built up a fine aet shipping business until he sold it well around 2011 when he moved to Portugal where he’s retiring and playing golf.
+At that point, Gosling, Attwood, Brown and Leamon replaced them with guitarist Ian Dibben and drummer Malcolm Penn, both formerly the Train, and the band continued to play for another two years with the new name of Moon’s Train.